 What is a urinalysis?

 Urinalysis is a routine test that reports the physical and chemical properties of urine.
-It is used mainly to assess the health of the kidneys and urinary system, but it can also reveal problems in other organ systems, and is important for diagnosing metabolic disease such as diabetes mellitus.
-It is a valuable test in both healthy and sick animals and should be included in any comprehensive evaluation of a pet's health.
+It is used to assess the health of the kidneys and urinary system, and can also reveal problems in other organ systems.
+It is important for diagnosing metabolic disease such as diabetes mellitus.
+Urinalysis is a valuable test in both healthy and sick animals and should be included in any comprehensive evaluation of a pet's health.
+If there are changes in your pets’ urinary behaviors, a urinalysis can help identify the cause.

 How is urine collected?